-Tip: There is a faster way to do this: When you click with the right mouse button on any toolbar, you will get the toolbars context menu.
-Simply click in the menu on the name of the toolbar you want to enable or disable.
+Tip: There is a faster way to do this: When you click with the right mouse button on any toolbar, a list of all available toolbars is displayed.
+To enable or disable a toolbar, simply click on the corresponding list entry.